jonbeebe/jonbeebe.github.io/_drafts/2016-02-12-plain-text-notes.md

 Evernote was pretty great about being able to organize notes into separate "Notebooks", and I'm sure there are other services that do something similar, but the other two points mentioned could easily apply to just about any third-party note-keeping service.

-Since having to outlive my chosen note service doesn't sound like something I want to rely on, the only option left was to manually handle notes myself via locally saved, old-fashioned plain text.
+The thought of relying on my chosen note-keeping service to outlive me makes me a little uncomfortable, so the only remaining option seemed to be manually handling the notes myself via locally saved, old-fashioned plain text.

 ## The Setup